FAQ

 No. There is no minimum or maximum claim amount for cases to be administered by AMCA.

 Yes.
-AMCA has fluency in English and Russian.
+The AMCA administration has fluency in English and Russian.
 If the arbitration agreement so requires, AMCA is generally able to administer the case in languages other than Armenian.
 Where necessary, parties may be asked to provide translations of documents.

 No. Under the AMCA Arbitration rules Parties shall be free to agree on the seat of arbitration in their Arbitration Agreement or otherwise upon their written consent.
-Failing such agreement, the seat of arbitration shall be determined by the arbitral tribunal having regard to the circumstances of the case.
+Failing such an agreement, the seat of arbitration shall be determined by the arbitral tribunal having regard to the circumstances of the case.

 No. Hearings can also be held virtually.